-- The ongoing difficulties in the international, national and most importantly the local economy. - Ageing and poorly maintained water, sewer, roads and electricity infrastructure. - The need to prioritize projects and expenditure within the existing resource envelope given the cash flow realities and difficult cash position of the municipality. - The increased cost of bulk water and electricity (due to tariff increases from Midvaal and Eskom), which is placing upward pressure on service tariffs to residents. - A growing debtor's book and the outstanding creditors especially for bulk services. - Wage increases for municipal staff that continues to exceed consumer inflation, as well as the need to fill critical vacancies. - A non cash budget deficit as a result of the provision for depreciation & asset impairment and the provision for debtor's impairment.
+- The ongoing difficulties in the international, national and most importantly in local economy. - Ageing and poorly maintained water, sewer, roads and electricity infrastructure. - The need to prioritize projects and expenditure within the existing resource envelope given the cash flow realities and difficult cash position of the municipality. - The increased cost of bulk water and electricity (due to tariff increases from Midvaal and Eskom), which is placing upward pressure on service tariffs to residents. - A growing debtor's book and the outstanding creditors especially for bulk services. - Wage increases for municipal staff that continues to exceed consumer inflation, as well as the need to fill critical vacancies.